sleepycat/technology-choices-presentation/README.md

 As with XSS above, this is a forwarding flaw.
 The attacker is able to make the database perform a wide variety of surprising computations, none of which the programmers intended.

-### GraphQL: getting specific with the integer type
+### GraphQL: allowing only certain user input in strict types

 ```sh
 npm run graphql:int